-Dry air is the culprit for several issues, including everything from an increased risk for sickness to more frequent shocks from static.
+Dry air is the cause of many things, including an increase in your chances of getting sick and an increase in potential shocks from static.
 Of course, they aren’t even in the same realm of seriousness, but they are both annoyances that can be prevented with the use of a humidifier.

 Why does the air dry out?

 The winter months bring cooler air and the drop in temperatures impacts the makeup of the air.
-Cold air doesn’t hold as much moisture as warm air, which you likely notice when you experience dry skin and chapped lips.
-That dry air can also wreak havoc on wood floors and furniture, potentially causing splitting and cracking, and paint is also at a higher risk of chipping.
+Warmer air is able to retain more moisture, which you likely notice when you experience dry skin and chapped lips.
+Your home can also experience the side effects of dry air—especially wood floors and furniture, potentially causing splitting and cracking, and paint is also at a higher risk of chipping.

 So, what can you do?

 Humidification is more than just adding moisture to the air in your home.
-You’ll find there is a wide variety of options when it comes to humidifiers, but adding a whole-home humidifier gives you the best control over humidity levels in your house.
-It is added to your existing HVAC system and adds moisture directly into the heated air that is circulated throughout your house.
-A whole-home humidifier circulates the moisture more regularly and in the maximum capacity, too, so why settle for anything less than ideal comfort?
+There are a lot of different models and types of humidifiers to select from, but adding a whole-home humidifier gives you optimal control over the humidity in your home.
+Working in partnership with your existing HVAC system, it adds moisture directly into the heated air that is circulated throughout your house.
+A whole-home humidifier circulates the moisture more regularly and in the maximum capacity too, which will help you reach your indoor comfort.

-- Promote a proper environment for indoor plants to flourish.
+- Foster a proper environment for indoor plants to thrive.
 Keeping your home’s air properly humidified can give plants the best space to live in, helping them live longer.

-There’s no reason to have to deal with any of the side effects of dry air in the winter.
+There are solutions available to make sure you don’t have to deal with the implications of dry air in the home.
 We’ll help show you how easy it is, so why wait?
-Adding a humidifier to your house can keep you comfortable in the home while also increasing the chances you’ll stay healthy during the sick season.
-For more information on how a humidifier can positively impact your Safford home, give B&D Air Conditioning a call at 928-432-6018 to learn more.
+Adding a humidifier to your indoor space can not only keep your home more comfortable, but can potentially help keep you a little healthier as all the bugs make their yearly rounds.
+If you have questions about how a humidifier can help your Safford home, give B&D Air Conditioning a call at 928-432-6018 to learn more.